humsstel/tel_cards/README.md

 To embed the card wall using an iframe, you should reference the iframe_wall.html file (e.g. https://humsstel.github.io/tel_cards/iframe_wall.html).

 This application uses the [Svelte](https://svelte.technology/) framework to compile templates to vanilla JS.

-## Run the application with hot-reloading (launches dev server)
-`yarn start` or if you don't have yarn, `npm run start`

-The development server will now be running at http://localhost:1234.
-To see wall display view, navigate to http://localhost:1234?display=wall

-## Compile production app to dist
-`yarn build` or if you don't have yarn, `npm run build`

-## Deploy the built bundle and assets to github pages
-`yarn deploy` or if you don't have yarn, `npm run deploy`

 ## Further Information